Paruppu keerai kootu is a south-indian style dal with whole masoor dal. It is generally served with rice, can also be served with roti/phulkas.

 - ½ tsp salt or to taste

 - Clean, Wash and Chop the Greens.
 I usually do this ahead.
 It can also be done just before cooking, paruppu keerai/purslae, doesn't take much time for cleaning and chopping.

 - Soak the whole masoor dal in water for 15 minutes.
 Drain and keep aside until use

 - Heat a pressure cooker with oil for tempering.
-When the oil is hot, splutter mustard seeds, add hing and curry leaves.
+When the oil is hot, splutter mustard seeds, add green chilies, hing and curry leaves.

 - Next add chopped tomatoes to this sizzling tadka.
 Add turmeric powder and saute for a minute

 - To this add chopped paruppu keerai/purslane leaves and mix well.
 Add the drained masoor dal to the keerai.